cperaltab/Seagrass_mapping/FWC_SIMM_USF/TTI_imageProcessing.md

 - subaquaveg=>macroalgae:2

 Not enougph data points were registered for macroalgae and oyster alone, therefore the classification for these specific fatures will be diffuclt to almost imposible.
-What to do when having a point for hard bottom + macroalgae? try to see if we can separe hard bottom alone and hard bottom + macroalgae
+What to do when having a point for hard bottom + macroalgae? try to see if we can separate hard bottom alone and hard bottom + macroalgae